bbglab/oncodrive3d/README.md

   -h, --help                      Show this message and exit.
 ```

+For more information on the output of this step, please refer to the [Building Datasets Output Documentation](https://github.com/bbglab/oncodrive3d/tree/master/docs/build_output.md).

 ## Running 3D clustering Analysis

-For in depth information on how to obtain the required input data and for comprehensive information about the output, please refer to the [Input and Output Documentation](https://github.com/bbglab/oncodrive3d/tree/master/docs/input_output.md).
+For in depth information on how to obtain the required input data and for comprehensive information about the output, please refer to the [Input and Output Documentation](https://github.com/bbglab/oncodrive3d/tree/master/docs/run_input_output.md) of the 3D clustering analysis.

 ### Input